JordanRSimons/modeling-vorticity/notebooks/.ipynb_checkpoints/01_visualizations_and_results-checkpoint.md

 ### Plot 1: Waves

-We extract relevant data from dsCDF; for the matplotlib pcolormesh plot of speed, we will need x and y coordinates, alongside velocities in the x and y directions, denoted with U and V in this dataset.
+I extract relevant data from dsCDF; for the matplotlib pcolormesh plot of speed, I will need x and y coordinates, alongside velocities in the x and y directions, denoted with U and V in this dataset.
 These variables use the psi positional coordinates.

 ```python
 # unfiltered versions of velocity/coordinates for pcolormesh